ivantopnotch/AD-Automation/readme.txt

 FIREFOX:
 By default, the script is set to run with a profile named "adblock" (which has an adblocking addon installed) to get around foresee, since manually adding the foresee cookies doesn't seem to work in firefox for some reason.
+You will need to run firefox -p (windows) or /Applications/Firefox.app/Contents/MacOS/firefox-bin --ProfileManager (mac osx) to create a new profile

 CHROME:
 Chrome driver is included.
 Should run without issue